Andrew Jackson

-Andrew Jackson (March 15, 1767 – June 8, 1845) was an American lawyer, planter, general, and statesman who served as the seventh president of the United States from 1829 to 1837.
-Before being elected to the presidency, he gained fame as a general in the U.S. Army and served in both houses of the U.S. Congress.
-Although often praised as an advocate for ordinary Americans and for his work in preserving the union of states, Jackson has also been criticized for his racial policies, particularly his treatment of Native Americans.
+Andrew Jackson (March 15, 1767 – June 8, 1845) was the seventh president of the United States from 1829 to 1837.
+He rose to fame as a U.S. Army general and served in both houses of the U.S. Congress.
+His political philosophy, which dominated his presidency, became the basis for the rise of Jacksonian democracy.
+His legacy is controversial: he has been praised as an advocate for working Americans and preserving the union of states, and criticized for his racist policies, particularly towards Native Americans.

 Jackson was born in the colonial Carolinas before the American Revolutionary War.
 He became a frontier lawyer and married Rachel Donelson Robards.
 He briefly served in the U.S. House of Representatives and the U.S. Senate, representing Tennessee.
-After resigning, he served as a justice on the Tennessee Supreme Court from 1798 until 1804.
-Jackson purchased a property later known as the Hermitage, becoming a wealthy planter who owned hundreds of African American slaves.
-In 1801, he was appointed colonel of the Tennessee militia and was elected its commander the following year.
-He led troops during the Creek War of 1813–1814, winning the Battle of Horseshoe Bend.
-The subsequent Treaty of Fort Jackson required the Creek to surrender vast tracts of present-day Alabama and Georgia.
+After resigning, he served as a justice on the Tennessee Superior Court from 1798 to 1804.
+He purchased a plantation later known as the Hermitage, becoming a wealthy planter who profited off the forced labor of hundreds of enslaved African Americans during his lifetime.
+In 1801, he was appointed colonel of the Tennessee militia and was elected its commander.
+He led troops during the Creek War of 1813–1814, winning the Battle of Horseshoe Bend and negotiating the Treaty of Fort Jackson that required the indigenous Creek population to surrender vast tracts of the present-day U.S. states of Alabama and Georgia.
 In the concurrent war against the British, Jackson's victory at the Battle of New Orleans in 1815 made him a national hero.
-He later commanded U.S. forces in the First Seminole War, which led to the annexation of Florida from Spain.
-Jackson briefly served as Florida's first territorial governor before returning to the Senate.
-He ran for president in 1824, winning a plurality of the popular and electoral vote, but no candidate won an electoral majority.
-In a contingent election, the House of Representatives elected John Quincy Adams with Henry Clay's support.
-Jackson's supporters alleged that there was a "corrupt bargain" between Adams and Clay and began creating their own political organization that would eventually become the Democratic Party.
+He later commanded United States forces during the First Seminole War against the Seminoles and other allied Native groups.
+This campaign was one of the factors that prompted Spain to negotiate the cession of Florida to the United States, which was finalized in the Adams–Onís Treaty of 1819, in exchange for United States renunciation of territorial claims.
+He briefly served as Florida's first territorial governor before returning to the Senate.
+He ran for president in 1824.
+He won a plurality of the popular and electoral vote, but no candidate won the electoral majority.
+With the help of Henry Clay, the House of Representatives elected John Quincy Adams as president.
+Jackson's supporters alleged that there was a "corrupt bargain" between Adams and Clay (who joined Adams' cabinet) and began creating a new political coalition that became the Democratic Party in the 1830s.